A Message to our Clients and Friends

--ITB issues, which are often caused by excessive pressure issues in the lateral compartment of the thigh
+-ITB issues, which are often caused by excessive pressure issues in the lateral compartment of the thigh.

-Actually, our prices will still remain below the local average!
+Our prices will still remain below the local average!
 We're still the better deal!

 We schedule clients with a 30 minute break between sessions.
 Wether it is a half hour or an hour session.
 This is something unique to Muscle Therapy, Inc. Nobody else does this!

 Most people doing massage in the massage industry rush you in and out of your session, and if you happen to be 5-10 minutes late, you lose that time from your appointment!
 Not us: while we encourage people to be on time, we leave more leeway so that you aren't penalized for being late.
 It's built in.

 In addition to that, our interviews for clinical massage are far more extensive, while most massage offices offer very little in the way of real "consultation."
 If you have a complicated treatment issue, we may need to spend 15-20 minutes interviewing you, so that we can properly treat the problem.
 We don't charge for consultations-(but we never do consultation-only.)

 Another inportant difference between us and "Massage R US" ( a name I give to corporate massage entities) is that our 60 minute sessions are actually 60 minutes!
 The massage industry in general calls a 50 minutes massage an hour, but we think that's ridiculous, and we've heard complaints from all over about clients feeling rushed, and having sales people trying to sell packages and gimmicks.
 We never sell contracts.